udacity/deep-learning-v2-pytorch/README.md

 * [Deep Convolutional GAN (DCGAN)](https://github.com/udacity/deep-learning-v2-pytorch/tree/master/dcgan-svhn): Implement a DCGAN to generate new images based on the Street View House Numbers (SVHN) dataset.
 * [CycleGAN](https://github.com/udacity/deep-learning-v2-pytorch/tree/master/cycle-gan): Implement a CycleGAN that is designed to learn from unpaired and unlabeled data; use trained generators to transform images from summer to winter and vice versa.

+### Deploying a Model (with AWS SageMaker)

+* [All exercise and project notebooks](https://github.com/udacity/sagemaker-deployment) for the lessons on model deployment can be found in the linked, Github repo.
+Learn to deploy pre-trained models using AWS SageMaker.

 ### Projects

 * [Predicting Bike-Sharing Patterns](https://github.com/udacity/deep-learning-v2-pytorch/tree/master/project-bikesharing): Implement a neural network in NumPy to predict bike rentals.